aleios/n64-testgame/README.md

 * Implement basic collision detection and resolution.

 ### Assets
-* Import mesh from blender
+* Improve blender export script.
 * Caches for textures and models.

 ### Other refactoring
-* Matrix as 1D array instead of 2D.